clarkezone/pocketshorten/endtoenddemo/README.md

 Todo:

-1. Add two more pages to nginx site and make load test randomly pick those
+1. Add two more pages to nginx site and [DONE]
+2. make load test randomly pick those
-2. break out cloudflare tunnel into this readme / separate script
+3. break out cloudflare tunnel into this readme / separate script
-3. Is there a way of showing peek r/s in last hour?
+4. Is there a way of showing peek r/s in last hour?
-4. tidy up this readme with bash
+5. tidy up this readme with bash

 Grafana cloud scenario